 GOOD FOR: Selling eBooks!

-This is the platform I use to sell the Blog Pretty eBook and I really have only good things to say about it!
+This is the platform I used to sell the Blog Pretty eBook and I really have only good things to say about it!
 It was easy to set up my product to sell, to grab the selling button URL for the button on my sales page, to track sales and to run my Affiliate program.
-I haven’t had an ounce of trouble and I plan to stick with Sendowl for all upcoming eBooks too!

 GOOD FOR: Running a small online store

-I started an Etsy shop towards the end of last year and the process to set up took half an hour at most.
-It’s where I sell my Blogger themes, and it didn’t take long for my listings to get quite high in search results and gain visibility.
-This would be the perfect selling platform to use if you’re crafty or great at designing downloads or digital items.
+I created the Blog Pixie Etsy store as an extra selling platform for my templates and blog kits.
+There is a whole community of customers on there that you can get amongst if you have products to sell, whether tangible products like mugs or prints, or digital products.
 I love it for the reason that so many people go there to search for the types of items I sell, so it’s a great way to have your products shown to so many customers that you may not have found otherwise.

 GOOD FOR: Running a blog shop

-You will see the new Blog Pixie site now has a shop – I have used WooCommerce to put that together.
 WooCommerce is a WordPress plugin that you install to your blog to run an online shop, if the theme you’ve installed allows you to do so.
 You add your products, choose your payment gateway and sell everything through your WordPress blog!
 It’s a great way to keep track of everything in the one place.
 If you plan to run a store on your website, always make sure you choose a theme which is ‘Woocommerce ready’, such as the themes at Hello You Designs.

 GOOD FOR: Add a designer theme to your Blogger blog